For many families, milk is the drink of choice for toddlers.

 Until your baby is 6 months old, they should drink only breast milk or formula.
 After 6 months, solid foods can gradually replace breast milk or formula, but your baby shouldn’t have any kind of milk until after their first birthday.

-If you choose almond milk as a substitute for your child, it’s better to opt for a brand that’s fortified with calcium, and avoid a brand that’s sweetened with sugar or other sweeteners.
+If you choose almond milk as a substitute for your child, it’s better to opt for a brand that’s fortified with calcium.
+Avoid brands that are sweetened with sugar or other sweeteners.
 In addition, make sure your toddler’s diet includes plenty of sources of protein.